-Varadero beach is Cuba’s biggest resort area but there are other things to do in Varadero – find out how to experience it all on a budget & judge for yourself if it really is the best beach in Cuba…
+Varadero beach is Cuba’s biggest resort area but there are many other things to do in Varadero – from attractions to food, find out how to do it all on a budget.

 A long, thin slice of paradise off the northern tip of Santa Marta, Varadero beach is 20km of sand & sea.
-It may run unbroken but to us here at DIY Travel HQ, it’s certainly not unsegregated.
+It may run unbroken but to us, it’s certainly not unsegregated.

 Varadero beach is divided into 2 distinct sections, the west & the east.

 On the western end lies downtown Varadero, with a mixture of local residents, day-trippers & Cuban holiday-makers.
 It’s a prosperous side of Cuba though far from the reality of almost every other city in the country.

 The main street, Avenida 1, is lined with things to do in Varadero: cafes, bars & restaurants, all in CUC prices.
 The casa particulares & hotels here cater to Cubans & perhaps the odd independent budget traveller… if you’re looking for Varadero on a budget, this is the area to be in.

 You can also find other handy tips in our Cuba Budget Travel guide.

 Moving into the eastern side of Varadero beach, the clientele begins to look markedly different.
 The mega resorts start popping up, catered to foreigners who fly in & out from all around the world, especially Europe & Canada.

 The further east you go, the more exclusive the resorts & guests.